sendbird/sendbird-platform-sdk-csharp/docs/BotInterfaceApi.md

 ## LeaveChannelsByUrl

-> void LeaveChannelsByUrl (string apiToken, string botUserid, string channelUrl)
+> Object LeaveChannelsByUrl (string apiToken, string botUserid, string channelUrl)

 Leave channels - When leaving a channel by its channel URL